Veena-K-Venugopal/healthcare-api-enhancer/docs/ARCHITECTURE.md

 - Returns a placeholder prediction
 - Confirms correct lifecycle wiring

-No training or inference logic is included yet.
+No real ML inference logic is included yet.

+As of v0.3.0, the endpoint additionally includes:
+- schema-level input validation and normalization
+- request_id generation
+- latency measurement
+- PII-safe prediction logging (file-based, JSONL)

 ---

 ## Out-of-Scope (By Design)

-As of v0.2.0, the system intentionally does not include:
+As of v0.3.0, the system intentionally does not include:
 - model training pipelines
-- databases or persistence
+- databases or persistence layers
-- logging or monitoring
-- caching
+- caching beyond local memory
-- authentication
+- authentication or authorization
+- frontend UI or dashboards
-- deployment configuration
+- Docker or cloud deployment configuration
+- MLflow or drift monitoring

-These are planned for future incremental releases.
+These will be introduced incrementally in future releases.

 ---